 We invite you to enrol your child as soon as possible.
 Please feel free to phone us or call in if you have any questions.

 Ka kite ano,

 At Waiouru School we aim to make the transition from the early childhood setting to the school setting as smooth as possible.
-Fours on Friday is a programme run between home/kindy and school to provide an opportunity for four year old children to get to know Waiouru School, the teacher they will have and other children in their class.
+Fours on Tuesday and Thursday is a programme run between home/kindy and school to provide an opportunity for four year old children to get to know Waiouru School, the teacher they will have and other children in their class.

-Sessions are run 9-10:30am on Friday mornings in our reception class.
-Any child who is starting school in 2017 is welcome to come along throughout the year and more regular visits can be arranged as children near their school start date.
+Sessions are run 9-10:30am on Tuesday and Thursday mornings in our reception class.
+Any child who is starting school in 2019 is welcome to come along throughout the year and more regular visits can be arranged as children near their school start date.

 As your child gets closer to their school start date we can arrange more visits at times that suit you best.
 When you enrol a child for the first time in New Zealand it is a legal requirement to supply a copy of the child’s birth certificate.
 No child is able to start school before the age of 5.